asanetargoss/equilinox_guides/performance/memory.md

 https://www.reddit.com/r/feedthebeast/comments/as6p87/java_vms_and_you_how_to_reduce_your_ram_and_cpu/

-An Equilinox mod developer recommends using OpenJDK, which is effectively the same as Oracle's official Java, but may contain additional fixes:
+An Equilinox mod developer recommends using OpenJDK, with Java 11.
+OpenJDK is effectively the same as Oracle's official Java, but may contain additional fixes:

 https://github.com/EquilinoxModKitProject/Equilinox-Mod-Kit/wiki/Installing-Java